PRO-2684/gadgets/scrollbar_mod/README.md

 - \* `Handle Active`: Customize the handle color of the scrollbar when activated
 - `Radius`: Customize the radius of the scrollbar handle and background
 - `Scrollbar Width`: Customize the width of the scrollbar *when hovered*
-- `Scrollbar Handle Shrink`: Set how much the scrollbar handle should shrink on both sides when not hovered
+- `Scrollbar Handle Shrink`: Set how much the scrollbar handle should shrink on both sides when *not hovered*
 - `Background Visibility`: Control the visibility of the scrollbar background
-    - `Visible-On-Hover`: The scrollbar background is only visible when hovered over the scrollbar
+    - `Visible-On-Hover`: The scrollbar background is only visible when hovering over the scrollbar
     - `Always-Visible`: The scrollbar background is always visible
     - `Always-Hidden`: The scrollbar background is always hidden
 - `Opacity`: Set the opacity of the scrollbar
-- `Force`: Use `!important` on all properties, so as to override website styles (not recommended)
+- `Force`: Try to override site-defined scrollbar styles (not recommended)

 ## Mod Features